cilium/cilium/Documentation/operations/upgrade.rst

 Deprecated Options
 ~~~~~~~~~~~~~~~~~~

+* The high-scale mode for ipcache has been deprecated and will be removed in v1.18.
 * The hubble-relay flag ``--dial-timeout`` has been deprecated (now a no-op)
   and will be removed in Cilium 1.18.